OS2Forms/os2forms/modules/os2forms_digital_post/README.md

 ### Key

-We use [os2web_key](https://github.com/OS2web/os2web_key) to provide the certificate for sending digital post.
+We use [os2web_key](https://github.com/OS2web/os2web_key) to provide the certificate for sending digital post, and the key must be of type "[Certificate](https://github.com/os2web/os2web_key?tab=readme-ov-file#certificate)".

 ### Queue